 B) IHG’s China Ready program

 To make them feel particularly appreciated and welcome, IHG offers Chinese customers tailor-made offers through its “China Ready” program, which already exists in more than 80 hotels across 24 countries.
-IHG hotels labelled “China Ready” now have Mandarin-speaking staff, specially trained Chinese chefs, and offer their employees Chinese culture awareness sessions.
+IHG hotels labeled “China Ready” now have Mandarin-speaking staff, specially trained Chinese chefs, and offer their employees Chinese culture awareness sessions.
 Other services on offer include equipment that allows Chinese customers to pay through UnionPay, China’s only national bank card company, as well as food and beverages tailored to the tastes of the Chinese, and Mandarin TV in the rooms.

 C) IHG in Greater China